How We Work

 • Is it the fee always fixed?

-Most of the time, we do not charge extra fees.
-However, we reserve the right to charge additional fees in the following situations:
+While we typically do not charge extra fees, we reserve the right to do so in certain situations:

-1. Lack of Preparation: If you fail to provide the necessary tax information during the appointment and require additional appointments.
+• Lack of Preparation: If you do not provide the necessary tax information at your appointment and require additional appointments.

-2. Inaccurate Information: If you provide incorrect information that necessitates changes after your tax return has been prepared.
+• Inaccurate Information: If you submit incorrect information that requires changes after your tax return has been prepared.

-3. Repeated Tardiness or Missed Appointments: If you are frequently late or miss appointments, resulting in additional time and effort on our part.
+• Repeated Tardiness or Missed Appointments: If frequent lateness or missed appointments lead to extra time and effort on our part.

-Your concern is completely valid.
-There are indeed accountants out there who may not be legitimate, and we’ve had clients come to us asking for help after dealing with mistakes from previous accountants or facing CRA audits.
+Your concern is valid—there are unfortunately some untrustworthy accountants, and we’ve had clients come to us needing help to correct past mistakes or deal with CRA audits from other firms.
 Rest assured, we are a fully legitimate business.
-We’re registered with the CRA and have built a trusted client base here in Ottawa.
+We’re registered with the CRA and have a strong client base here in Ottawa.

-That being said, the quality of our work is not compromised.
-We follow CRA regulations carefully and guarantee the accuracy of our tax filings.
-If any issues arise, such as CRA audit requests, we’re here to help resolve them.
+Quality Assurance: We strictly follow CRA regulations and guarantee the accuracy of our tax filings.
+If any issues arise, such as CRA audit requests, we’re here to assist.

-Feel free to check our Google reviews from real clients.
-And if you choose to work with us, we’d love for you to share your experience there as well!
+Feel free to check our Google reviews from real clients, and if you choose to work with us, we’d appreciate your feedback there as well!

 Book Your Appointment